Rachel’s Story

 In March of 2017, Rachel had the first surgery.
 They were able to do some specialized repair work to try to open up her trachea, which had suffered a broken cartilage support ring after a tracheostomy had failed to work four years earlier as well as to try some never-before-attempted “test” treatments on her airways.
 For the first time in years, Rachel had an improvement in her breathing!
 This was a miraculous gift.
 After having so many disappointments over the years and listening to many airway/ENT specialists say that there were no other viable treatment options, in some ways the greatest gift from this surgery was the renewed “hope” that it gave, that perhaps there was a chance for Rachel to have improved quality of life.
 After showing some small improvement from this first “trial” surgery, she was taken back in for another surgery and they expanded the area of of airways that they treated.
 This further increased the improvement in her breathing.

-It’s not an exaggeration to say that this has been life-changing for Rachel and Steven.
-The difficulty is that these life-saving surgeries must be repeated every three months ongoing until a more permanent therapeutic option is discovered.
-Her surgeon is almost halfway across the United States and due to her level of airway collapse, they must drive the 4000 miles for each and every surgery.
+These surgeries have proven very successful in helping to stabilize Rachel’s airways.
+The difficulty is that these life-saving surgeries must be repeated every three-four months ongoing until a more permanent therapeutic option is discovered (currently, there are no other known options even being researched).
+Her surgeon is almost halfway across the United States and due to her level of airway collapse, they must drive the 3000 miles for each and every surgery.
 This is not only a difficult and exhausting odyssey but an expensive one, as well.
 However, with literally no other possible treatment options available at this time, there is no option but to continue to fight to make it possible for her to continue to receive this incredible medical intervention.
 In addition, her surgeon continues to work to come up with additional possible options to add to further improve her airways.

 In the hospital again.

 In addition to the fight of their lives, Rachel and her husband Steven face mountains of medical and other related expenses.
 They must raise the funds necessary to cover all the travel and other related expenses for her to have these surgeries.
-In addition, while some of the surgical expenses are currently covered by her insurance, the proposed “healthcare cuts” by the President and other proposed by Congress could make this life-saving treatment impossible for Rachel and Steven to afford.
+In addition, while some of the surgical expenses are currently covered by her insurance, the proposed “healthcare cuts” by Congress (and those hoped for by Project 2025) could make this life-saving treatment impossible for Rachel and Steven to afford.
 To be blunt, if this happens, not only would her quality of life suffer greatly, she could die.
 We need your help in bringing awareness of Rachel’s life-threatening situation to a wider audience for two primary purposes:

 1. Raising the funds necessary to pay for for the expenses needed for her to continue to receive this incredible treatment